DaedalusX64/daedalus/Data/PSP/readme.txt

 Preview Pictures
 ----------------

-All previews are included in a stable release or on subversion.
+All previews are included in a stable release

 Preview pictures can be found in Resources\Preview which you can modify to your liking.
 The Pictures are required to be in .png format, in a 4:3 aspect ratio.